pete-machine/torchbricks/README.md

 ## Concept 1: Bricks are connected
-Using input and output names, we specify how modules are connected with a regular dictionary.
-Each module is wrapped inside a brick
-(here either `BrickTrainable` and `BrickNotTrainable`) and input and output names.
-The number of input and output names should match the actually number of input and outputs for each function.
+An important concept of TorchBricks is that it defines how modules are connected by specifying input and output names of each module similar to a DAG.

+In below code snippet, we demonstrate how this would look for our dummy model.

 ```python
 from torchbricks.bricks import BrickCollection, BrickTrainable, BrickNotTrainable, BrickLoss